TheuOliver/TheuOliver/README.md

 - 👋 Hi, I’m Matheus
-- 👀 I’m interested in
+- 👀 I’m interested in front-end design
 - 🌱 I’m currently learning Javascript and React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...